 The selective unlocking system allows you to only unlock the driver door and the fuel tank flap.
 All other doors and the rear lid remain locked.

 Unlocking the driver door and tank flap

-Press (once) the - button on the remote control key or turn the key once in the opening direction.
+- Press button (a) on the remote control key once, or turn the key once to open.

 Unlocking all the doors, the rear lid and the tank flap simultaneously.